maubanel/GMS2-4-Directions/rotate-down/README.md

 This is not as complicated as it looks.
 Now our **temp** target could be positive or negative.
 So we need to subtract from our image_anlge a positive **temp**.
 This is what **abs()** does, it removes the sign.
 Now for the last step it will overshoot the target if the difference isn't precise.
 So we take the smallet mumber the temp, or frict * 10 to get precisely to the target.
 We then multiply it by `-1` or `1` which is what **sign(temp)** does.

+We return the final degree in angles and **mod** it by 360 which keeps the range from -360 to 360.

 ![alt_text](images/addFunction.png)

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>